MicrosoftDocs/fabric-docs/docs/real-time-hub/add-source-mysql-database-cdc.md

     To configure connection information, use steps from the [Add Azure MySQL DB CDC as a source](#add-azure-mysql-database-cdc-as-a-source) section.
 Skip the first step of selecting Azure MySQL DB CDC as a source type in the Get events wizard.

-## Add Azure MySQL Database as a source
+## Add Azure MySQL Database CDC as a source

 1. On the **Select a data source** screen, select **MySQL DB (CDC)**.